 Keep all gym gear on the shelves downstairs – The seating area should be clear of all bags and shoes.

-Sign in – Please check in for the class you are attending on Zenplanner.
+Sign in – Please check in when you get to class on the BJJ Link app.
 Attendance plays a part in your progress and belt promotions.

 Shoes MUST be worn to the bathroom – Once you leave the mat shoes should be put on immediately.
 Additionally, shoes must be worn in the shower.
 We put our faces on the mat and do not want to risk transferring anything from the bathroom floor onto the mat.